 Weebly has a detailed and intuitive mobile dashboard helping you to manage your website, blog and various parts of your website and marketing.

 Wordpress and Wix has only limited access, where you are only able to manage your blog on your phone with Wordpress mobile App and managing your blog with the Wix mobile App.
 WordPress Beginner suggests going as far as using third party apps with best mobile apps to manage your wordpress site.
 This unfortunately is not a holistic solution but only a limited one for the small business owners who is wearing many hats while managing their businesses online.

 Ten years ago a website was an investment.
 One that would last you about 5 years, so you would choose the best developer using the most trusted software.
 Today in an age of digitized users your website is literally your company being represented in a digital space.
 It is a moving and changing thing that needs to be able to evolve as your company evolves.
 It is a place for interaction such as adding FAQ posts and page content to deal with current queries.
 Your website is a place for new content such as blog posts documenting research, service developments, events, news, deals.
 It is a place for commerce, making changes to products and adding new inventory.
 On your website you should have affirmation, add new team members, awards, publications and partnerships.
-Just as you manage your business in the real outbound world, so should you be able to manage your digital inbound business, yourself.
+Just as you manage your business in the real outbound world, so you should be able to manage your digital inbound business yourself.